bvibber/hdrfix/readme.md

 ```

 Adjustable parmeters:
-* `--sdr-white=N` linearly scales the input signal such that a signal representing standard dark-room SDR white point of 80 nits is scaled up to the given value instead.
-The default is `80`, passing through the standard signal.
-A higher value will darken the image linearly, and may be appropriate for matching on-screen display depending on the configuration of the machine capturing the source material.
+* `--pre-scale=N` multiplies the input signal.
+The default is `1.0`, passing through the original signal.
+* `--pre-gamma-N` applies an exponential gamma curve to the input after scaling.
+The default is `1.0`, passing through the original signal.
+* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `reinhard-luma` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
+Luminance mode preserves colors better; RGB mode will apply desaturation on brighter colors nicely but also can shift colors and alter luminance a bit.
+Default is `reinhard-luma`.
 * `--hdr-max=N` sets the maximum luminance level for the Reinhard tone-mapping algorithm.
 Higher values will preserve more detail in very bright areas, at the cost of slightly poorer contrast in highlights.
 The default is `10000` nits which is the maximum for HDR10 input.
 A lower value will cause very bright details to blow out, but slightly lighten dark areas.
-* `--gamma=N` applies a power curve against the tone-mapped luminance signal before saving.
-The default is `1.0`, which is linear.
-A modest gamma of `1.2` or `1.4` will boost contrast a little.
-* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `reinhard-luma` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
-Luminance mode preserves colors better; RGB mode will apply desaturation on brighter colors nicely but also can shift colors and alter luminance a bit.
-Default is `reinhard-luma`.
+* `--post-gamma-N` applies an exponential gamma curve to the output after tone mapping.
+The default is `1.0`, passing through the original signal.
+* `--post-scale=N` multiplies the output signal.
+The default is `1.0`, passing through the original signal.
 * `--color-map=A` sets the color-mapping algorithm for out of gamut colors after tone-mapping.
 Choices are `clip` which can alter color and brightness, `darken` which can cause major shifts in relative contrast but preserves color precisely, or `desaturate` which preserves luminance but desaturates color as necessary to fit in gamut.
 Deafult is `desaturate`.